fairhill1/tiktak/path_people_transcript.md

 *Makfem is silent for a long moment, kan own hand rising to kan heart, mirroring Talvir's.
 Kan eyes are shining, not with tears, but with a light as bright as the morning sun.
 Kan breath is deep and slow.*

 Talvir... si.
-Tun taltokim... kaim go in min spir sam ak-hot in ter-kal.
+Tun taltokim... kaim go in min spir sam ak-hot in ter-fros.
 Kaim mak vit go.

 Mi pas spir, mi es un-kin in un ter-big.
 Sotim mi vis, na es du-kinim in un ter-smal, kor tot es tok-met.
 Tun lundans, min sol-tal, tun vingovitim... kaim es tot tokim de un-vittal.